A framework to measure the robustness of programs in the unpredictable environment: Introduction

-In the literature, we can find a wealth of proposals of stochastic and probabilistic models, as, e.g., Probabilistic Automata \cite{S95}, Stochastic Process Algebras \cite{HHHMR94,CH08,BNL13}, Labelled Markov Chains and Stochastic Hybrid Systems \cite{CL07,HLS00}, \emph{Markov Decision Processes} \cite{Put05}, and \emph{ad hoc} solutions for specific application contexts, as, e.g., establishing safety guarantees for drones flying under particular circumstances \cite{VNGV16,HJSLVBAO14}.
-Yet, in these studies, either the environment is not explicitly taken into account or it is modelled only deterministically.
+In the literature, we can find a wealth of proposals of stochastic and probabilistic models, as, e.g., Probabilistic Automata~\cite{S95}, Stochastic Process Algebras~\cite{HHHMR94,CH08,BNL13}, Labelled Markov Chains and Stochastic Hybrid Systems~\cite{CL07,HLS00}, \emph{Markov Decision Processes}~\cite{Put05}, and \emph{ad hoc} solutions for specific application contexts, as, e.g., establishing safety guarantees for drones flying under particular circumstances~\cite{VNGV16,HJSLVBAO14}.
+Yet, in these studies, either the environment is not explicitly taken into account, or it is modelled only deterministically.
 In addition to that, due to the variety of applications and heterogeneity of systems, no general formal framework to deal with these challenges has been proposed so far.
 The lack of concise abstractions and of an automatic support makes the analysis and verification of the considered systems difficult, laborious, and error prone.

-We can observe that one of the main challenges in the analysis of CPSs is to quantify how \emph{variations in the environmental conditions} can affect the \emph{expected behaviour} of our system.
+Hence, as a first contribution, in this paper we propose a semantic framework allowing us to model the behaviour of CPSs taking into account the continuous dynamics of the environment.